asharytamano/mliterature/README.md

 ---

 🕌 Cultural Mission
-“Preserving the language, wisdom, and identity of the Maranao people — one app at a time.”
+“Preserving the language, wisdom, and identity of the Maranao people — one app at a time.”<br>
 The Maranao Literature App aims to serve as both an educational tool and a digital archive for scholars, teachers, and young learners alike.

 ---